 Fortunately, the Kansas Historic Preservation Act has generated much controversy since its drastic expansion in the 1980s.
-Many property owners and property rights advocates, like the Kansas Association of REALTORS®, have expressed outrage over the ability of an unelected state official or local historic preservation committee to prevent property owners from enjoying the full and free use of their property.
+Many property owners and property rights advocates, like the Kansas Association of REALTORS®, have expressed outrage over the ability of an unelected state bureaucrat or local historic preservation committee to prevent property owners from enjoying the full and free use of their property.

 Unfortunately, when a property owner is forced to go through the historic environs review process, it can be time-consuming, burdensome and overly restrictive on his or her private property rights.
-Even if the SHPO does not determine that the proposed project will "encroach upon" the listed historic property, the property owner of major developments is still forced to incur large legal and architectural fees to successfully navigate the environs review process.
+Even if the SHPO does not determine that the proposed project will "encroach upon" the listed historic property, the property owner of major developments may still be forced to incur large legal and architectural fees to successfully navigate the environs review process and may be forced to make changes to the project to clear the review.

-Given the current state of the real estate market and the enormous difficulties facing private property owners who want to use their property for residential, commercial, industrial or agricultural use, it is entirely unreasonable for the state to impose an additional hurdle to this process.
+Given the current state of the real estate market and the enormous difficulties facing private property owners who want to use their property for residential, commercial, industrial or agricultural use, it is entirely unreasonable for the state to impose an additional hurdle to this process by adopting requirements that exist in no other states.
 The historic environs review process deprives a private property owner of important rights and is another burdensome hurdle to infill development and the productive use of private property.

-In recent years, the Kansas State Historical Society and the Kansas Preservation Alliance have started to solicit public interest in listing 1950s-era ranch homes in suburban subdivisions on the state historic register.
-A large amount of housing stock in Kansas was constructed around that timeframe and could conceivably become eligible for the state historic register in the next few years.
+In order to make even further expansions to the scope of the law, the Kansas State Historical Society and the Kansas Preservation Alliance have started to solicit public interest in listing 1950s-era ranch homes in suburban subdivisions on the state historic register.
+A large amount of housing stock in Kansas was constructed around that time frame and could become eligible for the register over the next few years.

 If this trend continues to accelerate, an increasing number of property owners in suburban subdivisions will become subject to the burdens and restrictions of the historic environs review process.
-In future years, the dramatic expansion of the state historic register coupled with the broad reach of the historic environs review law has the potential to declare vast swaths of our state off-limits for future residential, commercial, industrial and agricultural use.
+In future years, the dramatic expansion of the state historic register coupled with the broad reach of the historic environs review law has the potential to declare vast swaths of the rural and urban areas of our state off-limits for future residential, commercial, industrial and agricultural use.